History of Essential Oil Basics

 What are essential oils?

-Essential oils are essences of the plants from which they are extracted.
+Essential oil basics are essences of the plants from which they are extracted.
 Though some essences may have an oily feel, they are not like traditional oils.
 Essential oils or plant essences are made of molecular compounds called phytochemicals and they are very volatile.
 These volatiles are not simple molecules.
 They are beautifully complex chemicals.

 Phytochemicals are comprised of carbon atoms arranged in chains, rings, or a combination of both with other molecules and atoms attached (i.e. Oxygen, Hydrogen, Nitrogen, and Sulfur).
 Most of these molecules fall into varying categories of compounds such as Aldehydes, Esters (most common), Ethers, Ketones, Alcohols, Phenols, Oxides, and many other too numerous to mention.